nightness/TalkTown-Backend/README.md

 -   While walls and groups are not, the data for private messages is duplicated (normal for a non-SQL database).
 This makes new message detection simpler.
 -   Isolates critical text communications by keeping everything cloud based.
 Firebase / Firestore have excellent offline support as well.
 -   Firestore (used in this way) is very affordable.
--   Can be integrated with existing authentication systems.
-While it does require logging in with Firebase Authentication; this process can be completely automated away with a member creation REST API.
-When a new member is added, the REST API will return a custom authentication token for that member.
 -   [In Development] Notification badges (In DrawerContent and in expo)
 -   [In Development] Each document with a messages    sub-collection should contain a 'recent' (messages) field.
 This will allows a single document read to initialize the state of the entire (message) view component on the front-end.
--   [Future] Handles isSeen and seenCounts
+-   [In Development] Handles isSeen and seenCounts
+-   [Future] Can be integrated with existing authentication systems.
+While it does require logging in with Firebase Authentication; this process can be completely automated away with a member creation REST API.
+When a new member is added, the REST API will return a custom authentication token for that member.
 -   [Future] Encrypted messages, this can always be done client side too.

 # Firestore Database Layout